Roller Shutters Types: Materials, Motors & Smart

 Impact of Humidity, Heat, and Cold on Material Performance

-- Humidity and moisture: Cause rust in steel without galvanization; PVC and coated aluminum resist well.
+• Humidity and moisture: Can cause rust in untreated steel, while PVC and coated aluminum resist well.

-Periodic maintenance extends lifespan by addressing these effects, though maintenance specifics are covered elsewhere maintenance tips for roller shutters.
+Periodic maintenance extends lifespan by addressing these effects, though maintenance specifics are covered elsewhere in our maintenance tips for roller shutters.

 Choosing the Best Shutter Type for Coastal vs Inland vs Urban Environments

-For coastal areas, salt-laden air accelerates corrosion, making PVC and powder-coated aluminum preferable, as emphasized in our guide on salt resistant shutters for coastal homes.
+For coastal areas, salt-laden air speeds up corrosion, which is why PVC and powder-coated aluminum are often preferred, as explained in our guide on salt resistant shutters for coastal homes.

-Urban environments benefit from noise-reducing materials such as aluminum and PVC with soundproofing additives.
+Urban environments often benefit from noise-reducing materials such as aluminum and PVC with sound-absorbing properties.

 Additional Weatherproofing Features by Type